 Q: Is seaweed healthy to eat?

 A: Yes!
 Seaweed offers the broadest range of minerals of any food on the planet, containing 10-20 times the mineral concentration of land plants, plus it’s high in protein and fiber.
-That’s why a serving can be so low in calories (25-100) and packed with flavor and nutrients.
+That’s why a serving can be only 25-100 calories and packed with flavor and nutrients.
 Seaweed is an excellent source of iodine and vitamin K and a very good source of folate, magnesium, iron, and calcium.
 Seaweed also contains measurable amounts of vitamins C and E, which help the absorption of all the other good stuff.

 Q: What gives seaweed its unique umami flavor?

 A: Nature.
 Seaweed has a natural salty-sweet flavor that makes it taste so unique—and so good.